-The Audit Committee has reviewed the Q2 2022 Financial Statements and this MD&A with management of the Company.
-At the recommendation of the Audit Committee, the Board of the Company has approved the Q2 2022 Financial Statements and the disclosures contained in this MD&A.
+The Company's audit committee (the "Audit Committee") has reviewed the 2022 Financial Statements and this MD&A with management of the Company.
+At the recommendation of the Audit Committee, the Board has approved the 2022 Financial Statements and the disclosures contained in this MD&A.